Attention Deficit Hyperactivity Disorder (ADHD)

 Some people with ADHD have more difficulty with the attention deficit side of the disorder and might appear to others as though they are pre-occupied, dreamy, careless or lazy.
 Other people might be more prone to the noisy, restless, stimulation-seeking hyperactive behaviours.
 Two people may both have ADHD but may present quite differently depending on which aspects of their executive functioning are most affected.

-By definition the symptoms of ADHD have been present since childhood and affect a range of environments such as the workplace, home life or social settings.
+By definition the symptoms of ADHD have been present since childhood and affect a range of environments such as the workplace, educational settings, home life or social domains.
 ADHD can persist across the lifespan into old age.
 With brain development across childhood and adolescence some children will grow out of their ADHD although most children retain mild or moderate symptoms into adulthood.
-Adults with ADHD are likely to have children with the disorder1 making it very much a family affair.
+Adults with ADHD are more likely than other people to have children who have ADHD1 making it very much a family affair.

 Numerous researchers have found that emotional impulsivity (impatience, low frustration tolerance, hot-temperedness, quickness to anger, irritability and emotional excitability) can be as much a component of ADHD as the inattention and hyperactivity2.
 Note however that these symptoms which have been reliably observed in ADHD research over the past decade are not yet listed in the diagnostic criteria used by most mental health professionals.
 Emotional impulsivity is associated with a range of life impairments including money mismanagement, being jailed, drivers license suspensions and lower levels of education3.